adrianmcli/react-reveal-text/README.md

 Contributing
 ---------------

 This project was built using my two other tools: [React Build Lib](https://github.com/adrianmcli/react-build-lib) and [React Build Dist](https://github.com/adrianmcli/react-build-dist).
 These tools are still very early in development, so if you are building these libraries, you may encounter some bugs.
 PRs and issues are welcomed and encouraged!
+Should probably add some testing too.